yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 - `RequireDatabaseManager()`
 - `BuildOutputPath(stem, extension)`

-These helpers exist to keep command code focused on orchestration:
+These helpers keep command code focused on orchestration:

 - commands decide which objects are needed
 - commands decide when those objects should be loaded or saved
-- `DataObjectManager` and related processors decide how the file/database operations are implemented
+- `DataObjectManager` and related processors decide how file or database operations are implemented

-When database-backed objects are needed, `RequireDatabaseManager()` must be called before `LoadTypedObject(...)` or any direct `LoadDataObject(...)` / `SaveDataObject(...)` use.
+When database-backed objects are needed, `RequireDatabaseManager()` must run before `LoadTypedObject(...)` or any direct `LoadDataObject(...)` / `SaveDataObject(...)` use.

 ## 7. Current Command Families

-The current commands are not all shaped identically.
-After the refactor they share a base lifecycle, but their data access patterns fall into three clear families.
+The current commands share one base lifecycle but fall into three practical families.

 ### 7.1 File-driven analysis and generation

-These commands primarily start from input files and use `ProcessTypedFile(...)`:

 | Command | Primary inputs | Main phases | Main outputs |
 | --- | --- | --- | --- |